luka-nedeljkov/documentation/README.md

 ...
 ```

-Refresh the repos and upgrade the system:
+Refresh the repos and install some packages:
 ```
-# pacman -Syyuu
+# pacman -Sy fastfetch networkmanager
 ```

 ## 3.4.
 Localization